List of gravitationally rounded objects of the Solar System

-This is a list of most likely gravitationally rounded objects of the Solar System, which are objects that have a rounded, ellipsoidal shape due to their own gravity (but are not necessarily in hydrostatic equilibrium).
+This is a list of most likely gravitationally rounded objects (GRO) of the Solar System, which are objects that have a rounded, ellipsoidal shape due to their own gravity (but are not necessarily in hydrostatic equilibrium).
 Apart from the Sun itself, these objects qualify as planets according to common geophysical definitions of that term.
-The sizes of these objects range over three orders of magnitude in radius, from planetary-mass objects like dwarf planets and some moons to the planets and the Sun.
+The radii of these objects range over three orders of magnitude, from planetary-mass objects like dwarf planets and some moons to the planets and the Sun.
 This list does not include small Solar System bodies, but it does include a sample of possible planetary-mass objects whose shapes have yet to be determined.
 The Sun's orbital characteristics are listed in relation to the Galactic Center, while all other objects are listed in order of their distance from the Sun.

 Star

 The Sun is a G-type main-sequence star.
 It contains almost 99.9% of all the mass in the Solar System.